How to make a Product Manager Portfolio?

 Once done, you can then include this analysis in your portfolio webpage.

-Here you start with a category in mind and analyze the different products in that category.
 For example, you can choose the category to be food delivery apps, and can now compare Swiggy and Zomato side by side.

 This will help you understand market dynamics, user needs, and differentiating factors among sumilar products.